 Some of these are essentials that you wouldn't ever want to be without - like Messages, Clock, Calendar and Camera.
 However, there are also apps that people are less interested in using, and it can be frustrating if they take up room on your Home screens, making it more difficult to find the apps you use daily.

 Since Apple launched iOS 10 it's been possible to delete some (but not all) Apple apps.
 The procedure is basically the same as that described above:

 - Find the icon for the app you want to delete.

 - Tap and hold the icon until it starts to jump around.

 - Tap the X that appears in the top-left corner.

 - Tap Remove or Delete - whichever appears.

-You'll notice that some apps can be deleted and others can only be removed.
+As you can see from the screenshot above, while some apps can be deleted, others can only be removed.
 It turns out that Apple isn't really letting you delete the app in its entirety, although you should gain back some storage space as associated data will be lost.

 These preinstalled apps can be deleted: